sebschlicht/backupnas/README.md

        cp backup.ignore ../
        ln -s ../ssh.config ../backup.config

-1. Edit the SSH connection information in the `ssh.config`.
+1. Edit the SSH remote and username in the `ssh.config`.
    Please note that *NB* uses the user's default SSH key to connect via SSH.

 1. Edit the `ssh.map` file to your needs.
    Each line maps a local directory to its (remote) backup location.
-   For example, the first line in the example file pushes the local folder `/data/sebschlicht/documents/` to `/mnt/nas/main/backup/sebastian/documents` on the backup system.
+   For example, the first line in the example file pushes the local folder `/data/sebschlicht/documents` to `/mnt/nas/main/backup/sebastian/documents` on the backup system.

 ## Configuration